Supporting local communities through science education and charitable giving

 HOME Campaign and Community Gifts

-Employees and LLNS raised more than $3.7 million in the 2018 HOME (Helping Others More Effectively) campaign, an annual charitable drive that benefits community and nonprofit agencies in the Tri-Valley, San Joaquin Valley, and greater San Francisco Bay Area.
+Employees and LLNS raised more than $3.7 million in the 2019 HOME (Helping Others More Effectively) campaign, an annual charitable drive that benefits community and nonprofit agencies in the Tri-Valley, San Joaquin Valley and greater San Francisco Bay Area.
 Employees pledged almost $2.7 million, while LLNS contributed $1 million in matching funds.

-At an October ceremony at the LLNS office in the city of Livermore, Director Bill Goldstein presented checks totaling $100,000 to the recipients of the 2018 LLNS Community Gift Program.
+At an October ceremony at the LLNS office in the city of Livermore, Director Bill Goldstein presented checks totaling $150,000 to the recipients of the 2019 LLNS Community Gift Program.
 Recipients were selected for awards through a committee review process.
-The majority of these awards serve children in the Tri-Valley and San Joaquin County, and focus on science, mathematics, education, and cultural arts.
+The majority of these awards, which serve children in the Tri-Valley and San Joaquin County, focus on science, mathematics, education and cultural arts.